AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureFundamentals.md

 - They provide infrastructure as a service (IaaS) in the form of a virtualized server and can be used in many ways.
 Just like a physical computer, you can customize all of the software running on the VM.

 - You can run single VMs for testing, development, or minor tasks; or you can group VMs together to provide high availability, scalability, and redundancy.
+- You are charged for Azure VMs as long as they are running.

 #### Availability Sets